avniproject/avni-website/src/pages/case-studies/dam-and-water-bodies-desilting-work-monitoring-1.md

   - Monitoring
   - Government
 ---
-Sedimentation is a problems faced by dams and water catchments, where by the flowing sediments settle to the bottom of the dam because of stoppage of water flow.
+Sedimentation is a problem faced by dams and water catchments, whereby the flowing sediments settle to the bottom of the dam because of stoppage of water flow.
 This impacts the dams negatively.
-On the other hand the silt present in these sediments, are quite useful to improve fertility of the farm land.
+On the other hand, the silt present in these sediments, are quite useful to improve the fertility of the farmland.
 This presents an opportunity for creating a win-win situation.

 Maharashtra state has thousands of small to large dams.
 Maharashtra government initiated the implementation of <a href="https://www.thehindubusinessline.com/news/national/maharashtra-to-desilt-dams-water-bodies/article9691614.ece" target="_blank">its policy decision on desilting of dams and water bodies</a>.
 This implementation is happening in partnership with the NGOs.
 The idea was that farmers will bring their tractors and collect the free silt extracted.